xraypy/xraylarch/doc/python/index.rst

 .. _wxmplot:   https://newville.github.io/wxmplot/

-The `larch` module is broken up into a number of submodules.
-The ones that are most likely to be useful for Python programmers are described briefly in the table below.
+The `larch` module is broken up into a number of submodules, as described in the table and sections below.
+To be clear, this list is incomplete and subject to change.
+The rest of this document should be used for details of the functionality of the various modules and functions.

 .. _pymodules_table:

 **Table of the Larch Python Modules** This is an incomplete list of all the Python modules available from `larch`, but should cover those that are most useful to Python programmers.

   +--------------------------------+-----------------------------------------------------------+